 Are Tuition Exchange scholarships taxable?

-You should seek guidance from your own tax and legal professional advisors regarding the taxability of an exchange scholarship.
-For basic information, consult the Internal Revenue Service Publication 970, Tax Benefits for Education, on the IRS website (www.IRS.gov).
+You should seek guidance from your tax professional advisors regarding the taxability of an exchange scholarship.
+For necessary information, consult the Internal Revenue Service Publication 970, Tax Benefits for Education, on the IRS website (www.IRS.gov).

-Excerpts from Publication 970: “Qualified tuition reduction means a tax-free reduction in tuition provided by an eligible educational institution.” ... “for education below the graduate level” ...“provided to the following individuals: “current employee, former employee who retired or left on disability, widow or widower of an individual who died while an employee, a widow or widower of a former employee who retired or left on disability, a dependent child or spouse of any person listed above.”
+Excerpts from Publication 970: "Qualified tuition reduction means a tax-free reduction in tuition provided by an eligible educational institution."... "for education below the graduate level"... "provided to the following individuals: "current employee, a former employee who retired or left on disability, widow or widower of an individual who died while an employee, a widow or widower of a former employee who retired or left on disability, a dependent child or spouse of any person listed above."

-It is important to note that graduate education is excluded unless it is provided “to a graduate student who performs teaching or research activities” and the tuition reduction benefit “must not discriminate in favor of owners, officers, or highly compensated employees.”
+It is important to note that graduate education is excluded unless it is provided "to a graduate student who performs teaching or research activities."
+The tuition reduction benefit "must not discriminate in favor of owners, officers, or highly compensated employees."

-What is the role of Tuition Exchange in the process?
+What is the role of the Tuition Exchange in the process?